tylerneylon/water/docs/current_goal.md

 10. Add grammar for mixed or/seq rules *DONE*

-11. Add grammar for grouping
+11. Add grammar for grouping *DONE*

 12. Add `?` grammar

 13. Add `*`, `+` grammar

+## Notes

+* Later, I may want to come back and make sure dot notation works for referencing nested labels and pieces.